 If you work in the ports of Georgia or on the ships that come and go from them, you face daily dangers.
-With a Georgia maritime lawyer, you can be sure that if you are hurt on the job, you will have an experienced partner ready to represent you and help get the cash needed to get back on your feet.
+With a Georgia maritime lawyer, you can be sure that if you are hurt on the job, you will have an experienced partner ready to represent you and help you get the compensation needed to get back on your feet.

 Get Matched with a Leading Maritime Attorney in Your Area